PHYS 7003 Space Science, Planetary Science and Meteorology

 Coordinator Luke Barnes Opens in new window

-Description This unit examines the six key priorities of the Australian Space Agency: communication, space debris monitoring, navigation and positioning, Earth observation, space technology research and development, and remote asset management.
+Description This subject examines the six key priorities of the Australian Space Agency: communication, space debris monitoring, navigation and positioning, Earth observation, space technology research and development, and remote asset management.
 Students will examine the Sun and Solar System, planetary science, meteorology, and the physics of rockets and satellites.
 Students will explore the interconnections between the Earth land, ocean, atmosphere, and life of our planet in the era of modern satellite technologies.
 These include the critical review of our understanding about the cycles of water, carbon, rock, and other materials that continuously shape, influence, and sustain Earth and its inhabitants.
 Students will also be able to design new models of the cyclical interactions between the Earth system and the Sun, Moon and will discover the fundamental processes which define our Universe and our planet.

 Student Contribution Band HECS Band 2 10cp